 One of the most underappreciated geometric shapes is lines.
 We don’t normally think of them as geometric, while they make all of the shapes known to us.
-Use them to create dynamic visuals and a variety of designs.
+Use them to create geometric patterns, dynamic visuals, and a variety of designs.

 Try Psychedelic Shape Patterns